128technology/docs/docs/ts_session_processing.md

 **Metric:** `process/thread/cpu/usage` <br/>
 **Series:** `All for Selected Router`

 On a production system there will be a non-zero value of packets waiting in a queue to be processed by the session processing threads.
-When this value increases steadily and remains at a steady state, this is indicative of the system being unable to keep up with load.
-The following graph will demonstrate the queue depth for all packets destined for session processing.
+When this value increases steadily and remains at a steady state, this indicates that the system is unable to keep up with load.
+The following graph shows the queue depth for all packets destined for session processing.
 Note that this graph requires a custom series with the router, node, process and thread name specified according to the image below.
 ![Session Processing Queue Depth](/img/ts_sp_session_processing_queue_depth.png) **Metric:** `process/thread/queue/depth` <br/>
 **Series:** `Router <router-name> Node <node-name> Process Name 'highway' Thread Name 'SessionPipeline'`

 Queue delay represents the average amount of time (in microseconds) packets are waiting to be processed.
-When this value is steadily increasing, this is indicative of the system being unable to keep up with load.
-The following graph will demonstrate the average time packets are waiting to be processed.
+When this value is steadily increasing, this indicates that the system is unable to keep up with load.
+The following graph shows the average time packets are waiting to be processed.
 Note that this graph requires a custom series with the router, node, process and thread name specified according to the image below.
 ![Session Processing Queue Delay](/img/ts_sp_session_processing_queue_delay.png) **Metric:** `process/thread/queue/delay` <br/>
 **Series:** `Router <router-name> Node <node-name> Process Name 'highway' Thread Name 'SessionPipeline'`

 The Session Processing threads operate on packets that either create or modify a session.
-In a steady-state environment, the majority of packets arriving to the "Service Area" are "first packets" that create a session.
+In a steady-state environment, the majority of packets arriving to the **Service Area** are *first packets* that create a session.
 A KPI valuable for determining (at least partial) load of the session processing threads is `session-arrival-rate`, or the rate at which new sessions are being setup.
 ![Session Arrival Rate](/img/ts_sp_session_arrival_rate.png)
 **Metric:** `aggregate-session/node/session-arrival-rate` <br/>
 **Series:** `All for Selected Router`

 When the session processing queue overflows or packets exceed their maximum time waiting in the queue, they are dropped so that clients can re-transmit the packet.
-Timeouts on their own are not indicative of an overloaded SSR as bursts will always happen in a network during network churn.
-However, if this value is steadily increasing this can be indicative of the SSR being unable to keep up with session processing load.
+Timeouts on their own do not indicate an overloaded SSR as bursts always happen in a network during network churn.
+However, if this value is steadily increasing it can mean that the SSR is unable to keep up with session processing load.
 ![Service Area Scheduling Timeouts](/img/ts_sp_service_area_schedule_timeouts.png) **Metric:** `traffic-eng/internal-application/sent-timeout` <br/>
 **Series:** `All for Selected Router`